Last Updated on December 20, 2023 by David Michael

 I’m certain that you’ll find the perfect bullet journal for your needs from our choices.
 I particularly love the Leuchtturm 1917 Hardcover A5 Bullet Journal – Edition 2 as it’s ready to go, but all of these recommendations are good, high quality bullet journals.

 As an Amazon Affiliate, I earn from qualifying purchases.

 The book that started it all.
 Ryder’s book is more than a how to book, it’s inspirational too.
 The book’s subheading sums it up perfectly: Track the Past, Order the Present, Design the Future.

 Great for making precise borders, graphs, and boxes.
 Also has the basic bullet journal key symbols.
 Thin enough to be used as a bookmark to mark your current page.
 The best pens are very fine tipped like the Uni-ball Signo .38mm.

 Perfect for bullet journaling and especially suited for stencils.
 The .38mm tip is extra fina.
 I use the .38mm tipped Signos for my planners and journals daily.
-This 7 color set includes black, red, blue, blue-black, orange, light blue, and pink.
+This 7 color set includes red, blue, blue-black, orange, light blue, purple, and pink.

 You may also like our post on the Best Leather Journals.